COMLOG WESTPAC Attends Singapore Air Show 2024

 SINGAPORE (Feb.
 20, 2024) Rear Adm.
-Mark A. Melson, Commander, Logistics Group Western Pacific/Task Force 73 (COMLOG WESTPAC/CTF 73), middle, participates in a media availability with reporters attending the Singapore Air Show 2024 at the Changi Exhibition Center.
+Mark A. Melson, Commander, Logistics Group Western Pacific/Task Force 73 (COMLOG WESTPAC/CTF 73), left, meets with Royal Canadian Air Force Maj.
+Gen. Jamie Speiser-Blanchet, deputy commander, Royal Canadian Air Force, right, during the Singapore Air Show 2024 at the Changi Exhibition Center.
 Singapore Airshow 2024 is an opportunity for the U.S. to demonstrate combat capabilities to deter adversaries and reassure our allies and partners.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jomark A. Almazan)

 |Date Taken: